xinjiav3/NileBrownGame/navigation/authentication/login.md

         })
         .catch(error => {
             console.error("Login failed:", error.message);
             // If login fails, create a new Java account if (error.message === "Invalid login") {
-                alert("Login failed.
+                alert("Login for Spring failed.
 Creating a new Java account for the user...");
                 const signupOptionsJava = {
                     URL: `${javaURI}/api/person/create`,
                     method: "POST",